SimoneDutto/SimoneDutto.github.io/_posts/2024-05-11-golang-logging.md

 ## Load Test setup

-I used https://www.npmjs.com/package/autocannon to load test this route with different (number of logs, size) combination, and finally extract metrics.
-The idea is to send as much requests as possible in 10 seconds.
+I used <https://www.npmjs.com/package/autocannon> to load test this route with different (number of logs, size) combination, and finally extract metrics.
+The idea is to send as many requests as possible in 10 seconds.

 Here is the configuration.
 ```js